ROY508822/Bases-de-Datos-Distribuidas/exercise7.md

     supplier ||--o{ product : "supplies"
 ```

-### ✅ SQL scripts to create a fragment supplierDB in MySQL.
+### ✅ SQL scripts to create a fragment supplierDB in SQL Server.

 To create the database **supplierDB** use following command: